Resume Help: Q&A with HR Analyst Erin Osterhaus12/25/2013

-Addison Group is excited to welcome another guest blogger to our website!
-Erin Osterhaus is the HR Analyst at Software Advice, where she conducts market research on HR systems.
+Addison Group is excited to welcome Erin Osterhaus for a Q&A on resume help.
+Erin is the HR Analyst at Software Advice, where she conducts market research on HR systems.
 She joined Software Advice after earning an M.A. in German and European Studies from Georgetown University.
 She focuses on the HR market, offering advice to industry professionals on the best recruiting, talent management, and leadership techniques.
 When she’s not writing about up-and-coming trends in HR, she’s reading novels or traveling to exotic locations (or both).
 Feel free to connect with Erin on LinkedIn.

 The kind of number you include will depend on the type of job you performed, and the type of goals you achieved.
 If you’re in sales and have a quarterly quota you have to hit, percentages will be in your best interest.
 For instance, Sarah may have closed $500,000 in a quarter, while Sally closed at $2 million.
 While Sally might look superior to Sarah when viewing the raw numbers, Sarah actually achieved 105 percent of her goal, while Sally only achieved 95 percent of hers.